Home Blog Page 2025

 HOUSEKEEPERS 9a

-GREAT HOUSEKEEPER available!
-Excellent references, fluent English, warm and reliable.
-Wonderful with kids and pets.
+GREAT HOUSEKEEPER AVAILABLE!
+Experienced and reliable, wonderful with children and pets.
+Excellent English.
+Wednesdays and/or alternate Tuesdays.
 Please call Raquel at (213) 736-5362

 ELDER CARE/COMPANIONS 10a